mozilla/addons-server/docs/topics/install-olympia/installation.rst

 ---------------------

-In production we use things like memcached, rabbitmq + celery, elasticsearch, LESS, and Stylus.
+In production we use things like memcached, rabbitmq + celery, elasticsearch, and Stylus.
 Learn more about installing these on the :doc:`./advanced-installation` page.

 .. note::